ImoogDi/2MoreF/README.md

 ## Introduction<a name="intro"></a>

 This eurorack-modul is designed for modular-synthesizers as substractive filter.
-The dual-filter is build around two of IC: AS3320, a clone of that old CEM3320.
+The dual-filter is build around two IC's: AS3320, a clone of that old CEM3320.
 All parts are common available and DIY-friendly designed, most parts are SMD's.

 - Modul Frontpanel